Canton Basel-Landschaft

 Flag

-The heraldry is the red bishop’s staff, but in mirror image, turned to the right.
+The heraldry features a red bishop’s staff, but in a mirror image, turned to the right.

 (Source: Die Geschichte der Schweiz, Basel, 2014).